A Reverse Merger (And How to Spot it!)

-Companies want to go public fast but sometimes things are too good to be true.
+Companies want to go public fast but what if it's too good to be true?

 When a private company wants to go public, it’s usually a complicated process.
 There’s the work of hiring an investment bank to underwrite and issue the shares.
 There are regulatory approvals, a long due diligence process, lots of paperwork and waiting for market conditions to be right for launch.